g-savant/gsavant_pico_ctf/challenges/web_inject/problem.md

 ## Solution Overview

 Use the login form to inject `'); INSERT INTO users(username,password,is_admin)` payloads and create an account you know.
-Log in normally, capture the returned token, then call `/admin/flag` with that token to retrieve the instance flag.
+Log in normally, keep the returned session cookie, then call `/admin/flag` with that cookie to retrieve the instance flag.

 ## Attributes
-- author: Gaurav Savant
+- author: gsavant
 - event: 18739